Story of Ted Weisgal and Leisure Learning Unlimited

 realized her organization was practically brand new.
 In fact, the

-Class Factory was so new that I think Donna was at Stevens of
+Class Factory was so new that I think Deborah was at Stevens of

 Hollywood that day to make sure her first class with Mr. Stevens was